kihwanglee/kotex-oblivoir/README.md

 Contacts
 --------

-Please report any errors or suggestions to the maintainer Kihwang Lee <leekh@ktug.org>.
+Please report any errors or suggestions to the package maintainer, Kihwang Lee <leekh@ktug.org>.